-“Norman Geisler says ‘the unmistakable logical conclusion for the extreme Calvinist [is that] both Lucifer and Adam sinned because God gave them the desire to sin’ (Chosen But Free, 36).
-I would imagine that Adam received his desire to sin from Eve who received it from the serpent/Satan, but if God is sovereign over all things — including our desires — would that make him the initial author of the first desire to sin?”
+“Norman Geisler says that ‘the unmistakable logical conclusion for the extreme Calvinist [is that] both Lucifer and Adam sinned because God gave them the desire to sin’ (Chosen But Free, 36).
+I would imagine that Adam received his desire to sin from Eve, who received it from the serpent/Satan, but if God is sovereign over all things — including our desires — would that make him the initial author of the first desire to sin?”
 How do you answer this mystery?

 For as many years as I can remember, I have said that this is among the mysteries in my theology for which I do not have an adequate answer.
-The specific question here is how — how is a key word here — how did the first sin come about?
-By the first sin, I don’t mean Adam’s first sin.
+The specific question here is how — how is a key word here — did the first sin come about?
+By “the first sin,” I don’t mean Adam’s first sin.
 I mean Satan’s first sin, the very first sin in the universe.

 The Bible opens not with the beginning of evil, but with the presence of unexplained evil.
-Man is created innocent and the serpent is already there.
+Man is created innocent, and the serpent is already there.
 The serpent is deceitful and manifestly opposed to the God of creation.
 That is where the Bible begins.

-Jude refers to angels who did not stay within their own position of authority, but left their proper dwelling.
+As far as I can see, no explanation is offered in the Bible for how Satan became evil.
+I know there are hints that he was a perfect angel created by God.
+Jude refers to angels who did not stay within their own position of authority but left their proper dwelling.
 He says that God has kept these angels in eternal chains under gloomy darkness until the judgment of the great day (Jude 6).

-I am not a dualist.
-God and his goodness and wisdom and power are the only ultimate eternal realities.
+I don’t doubt that Satan was created good and fell from his proper place like Jude says, because I don’t think that evil and God are both eternal and ultimate realities.
+I am not a dualist: God and his goodness and wisdom and power are the only ultimate, eternal realities.
 Evil is somehow derivative.
-It is secondary without God being a sinner.
-Concerning all of that virtually all Christians agree on.
+It is secondary, without God being a sinner.
+Concerning all of that, virtually all Christians agree on.

 How did Satan become evil?
 I do not know.
-It is plain to me that those who believe in ultimate self-determination of God’s creatures, like angels and humans, don’t know either.
-To say that Satan had free will — that is ultimate self determination — is not an explanation for why he committed his first sin.
+It is plain to me that those who believe in ultimate self-determination of God’s creatures (like angels and humans) don’t know either.
+To say that Satan had free will — that is, ultimate self-determination — is not an explanation for why he committed his first sin.
 It is a label.
 It is not an explanation.

 “The Bible opens not with the beginning of evil, but with the presence of unexplained evil.”

-Precisely how God does that, maintaining his sinlessness and the sin of the things that comes about and the moral accountability of those who do those sins, the how of that, I do not know.
+Precisely how God does that while maintaining his sinlessness and the sin of the things that come about and the moral accountability of those who do those sins — the how of that — I do not know.
 But I think the Bible leads us to believe that he is sovereign over all sin and that he never sins.
 That is what I believe the Bible teaches.

 In Isaiah 63:17 the prophet cries out to the people, “O Lord, why do you make us wander from your ways?”
 Did you hear that?
 “O Lord, why do you make us wander from your ways and harden our heart, so that we fear you not?
 Return for the sake of your servants, the tribes of your heritage.”

-I am not saying this is a foolproof explanation of sin, but somehow God cloaked his glory from Lucifer and in the cloaking of his glory somehow, still inexplicable to me, there rises a preference in Lucifer’s heart for himself over God — who has cloaked his glory.
+I am not saying this is a foolproof explanation of sin, but somehow God cloaked his glory from Lucifer, and in the cloaking of his glory — somehow still inexplicable to me — there rises a preference in Lucifer’s heart for himself over God, who has cloaked his glory.

 I don’t know how that happens, but this is a pointer that something like that might have been going on.
-I am simply saying this is worth pondering that God may be able to govern the presence and absence of sin, not by direct active agency, but by concealing himself.
+I am simply saying this is worth pondering: that God may be able to govern the presence and absence of sin not by direct, active agency, but by concealing himself.